 VII. emerging trends and architectural directions

-Although initially the data exchange file is the simple shapefile, it is contemplated to advance to geospatial database formats when sources can support it.
-The statewide dataset will be primarily available through Web map services.
+Data will be shared in accordance with Enterprise Standard 4250 – Enterprise Geographic Information System (GIS) Data Sharing Standards.
+Furthermore, with the continued use and improvements to “Open Data Portals” it will be easier to publish parcels as an Esri Map, or REST service through an Open Data Portal

 VIIi.
 Procedure reference

-The format, content and development of this standard adhere to Policy P5030 for Framework Standards.
+The format, content and development of this standard adhere to Policy P5030 for Framework Standards, S4250 for Data Sharing Standards and S4220 for Geospatial Metadata

 ix. review cycle